Adricarpin/Flask-REST-API/README.md

 When you spend a lot of time with notebooks and competitions, it seems that the Machine Learning picture is pretty simple: you create models that throw a metric.
 This metric explains how good your model is, so you have to improve the metric.
 Sometimes you have a threshold.
 Eventually you achieve this threshold.
-And that's it! job is done!
+And once you achieve it, it means that the model is good enough so, job is done!

-It turns that in a real environment this is just the tip of the iceberg.
-We have to remember that at the end of the day, what we want to do is to create products that people can use.
+It turns that in a real environment this process is just the tip of the iceberg.
+We have to remember that at the end of the day, what we want to do is to create products that are useful for the people.

 In this post I will develop a web application for a Machine Learning model.
 I will use Flask, a microframework where you can build a REST API in a simple way with Python code.

 We will work with [Adult Census Income](https://www.kaggle.com/uciml/adult-census-income) Dataset.
 We will try to predict if a person earns more than 50k or not, thus we have a binary classification problem.
 As explanatory variables, we will use personal characteristics as age, sex, marital status and working hours per week.

 We will use HTML for building the web application.
-I know many people reading this aren't familiar with it, so if you are one of them, don't worry!
+I know many people reading this are not familiar with it, so if you are one of them, don't worry!
 I am not an expert either so the code here is not a big deal.
-It is also worth noting that in this post I will focus more on developing a REST API, as I think that's what most of you want to learn.
+It is also worth mentioning that in this post I will focus on developing a REST API, so the web development will take a secondary place.

-this post is structured as follows: First we will define in an easy way the concepts we have to know for building a REST API.
+this post is structured as follows: First we will define in an easy way the concepts we have to know before building a REST API.
 Then, I will explain the code step by step.
 You can find all the code used for this proyect in [this repository](https://github.com/Adricarpin/Flask-REST-API.git).

 That being said, let's get to the point!